 If you are using SCOM 2012, refer to our SCOM email integration guide.

 - Go to the Services menu and select Service Directory.

 - On the Service Directory page:

-- If you are creating a new service for your integration, click +New Service.
+- If you are creating a new service for your integration, click +New Service and follow the steps outlined, selecting this integration in step 4.

 - Click the Add Service or Add Integration button to save your new integration.
 You will be redirected to the Integrations page for your service.